nicolewhite/slack-meme/README.md

 <img src="http://i.imgur.com/reNOSXe.png">

-* Click *Deploy for Free*.
+* Click **Deploy for Free**.

-* Once finished, the *Name* field will be populated if you didn't choose a name upfront.
+* Once finished, the **Name** field will now be populated if you didn't choose a name upfront.

 * Go back to your Slash Command configuration page, which you left open.
-Copy your app's URL into the URL field.
-Your app's URL is https://<name>.herokuapp.com.
-Replace `<name>` with the name of your app.
+Enter your app's URL, which is `https://name-of-app.herokuapp.com`, into the **URL** field.
+Replace `name-of-app` with the name of your app.
 Configure it to send a `GET` request to this URL.
 For example, here is my configuration page:

 <img src="http://i.imgur.com/mFtpKDX.png">